 The Governor recommends \$172.0 million, including \$23.5 million from the State General Fund, in FY 2018.
 This is a decrease of \$515,735, all from the State General Fund, below the agency's revised estimate.
 The decrease is due to the Governor not recommending \$134,258 in additional funding for the agency's supplemental request for an Emergency Procedure Specialist and an Emergency Trainer, both within the Bureau of Community Health Systems in the Division of Public Health.
-The remainder of the decrease is due to lapses of reappropriations for vaccine purchases, Ryan White matching funds, and for the Office of the Inspector General which was transferred to the Office of the Attorney General by the 2017 Legislature.
+The remainder of the decrease is due to lapses of reappropriations for vaccine purchases, Ryan White matching funds, and for the Office of the Inspector General which was transferred to the Office of the Attorney General by the 2017

+Legislature.
 The Governor also issued Executive Directives to authorize the establishment of the three new federal funds requested by the agency.

-SENATE COMMITTEE RECOMMENDATION.
-The Senate Committee concurs with the Governor's recommendation with the following adjustment:
+HOUSE COMMITTEE RECOMMENDATION.
+The House Committee concurs with the Governor's recommendation with the following adjustment:

-1. Add \$1.0 million, all from the State General Fund, in FY 2018 for the tiny-k Program.
+1. Add \$134,258, all from the State General Fund, for emergency response positions in FY 2018.

 Sec.
-56 - Kansas Department of Health and Environment - Division of Health
+55 - Kansas Department of Health and Environment - Division of Health